Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 For a protein containing only canonical residues, building is four steps after loading:

-1. {py:func}`~moleculekit.tools.autosegment.autoSegment` - automatically split the structure into independent segments by walking the residue connectivity and starting a new segment at every real chain break (decided from the backbone-atom distance between consecutive residues - resid numbering is not consulted).
+1. {py:func}`~moleculekit.tools.autosegment.autoSegment`: automatically split the structure into independent segments by walking the residue connectivity and starting a new segment at every real chain break (decided from the backbone-atom distance between consecutive residues; resid numbering is not consulted).
-2. {py:func}`~moleculekit.tools.preparation.systemPrepare` - protonate at the chosen pH, fix protonation states, and patch a few missing heavy atoms (full missing-sidechain restoration is off by default; opt in with `restore_missing_sidechains=True`).
+2. {py:func}`~moleculekit.tools.preparation.systemPrepare`: protonate at the chosen pH, fix protonation states, and patch a few missing heavy atoms (full missing-sidechain restoration is off by default; opt in with `restore_missing_sidechains=True`).
-3. {py:func}`~htmd.builder.solvate.solvate` - wrap a water box around the prepared structure.
+3. {py:func}`~htmd.builder.solvate.solvate`: wrap a water box around the prepared structure.
-4. {py:func}`htmd.builder.amber.build` - run tLeap to produce a `prmtop` + `pdb` pair (and ionise to the requested salt concentration).
+4. {py:func}`htmd.builder.amber.build`: run tLeap to produce a `prmtop` + `pdb` pair (and ionise to the requested salt concentration).

 No NCAA detection or parameterization step is needed when every residue is in tLeap's built-in ff14SB library.